-‘Count Me In’ Report was launched at the IRNN 12th annual conference on Thursday 14 November 2019 and can be downloaded here: Count Me In Study – Final Report
+‘Count Me In’ Report was launched at the IRNM 12th annual conference on Thursday 14 November 2019 and can be downloaded here: Count Me In Study – Final Report

 The purpose of the IRNN’s national ‘Count Me In’ survey was to measure and describe the Clinical Research Nurse (CRN) and Midwife (CRM) workforce in a variety of settings across Ireland.